 As soon as you do that, you should then find your newly imported public key in your collection of PGP public keys.
 Take note of this key's alias because you'll need it later.

 Now, go to the domain where you want to enable automatic PGP encryption.

-Once you've got your FTPS service and your trading partner ready, you can then proceed with creating a trigger that would automatically encrypt a file with PGP and then send it via that FTPS trading partner connection.
+Once you've got your FTPS trading partner ready, you can then proceed with creating a trigger that would automatically encrypt a file with PGP and then send it via that FTPS trading partner connection.

 3. Schedule the time for your auto-PGP encryption and FTPS transmission to run

 Start by creating a new trigger.
 Go to the Triggers module and then click Add.

 For those who are using JSCAPE MFT Server version 12.1 and higher, you'll be presented with a Trigger Template dialog where you can choose a template that best describes the workflow you're about to automate.
 Let's just leave that blank and click OK.